 Food Regulation 2002 – This regulation is made under the Food Act 2001.
-One of its functions is to adopt the Australia New Zealand Food Standards Code for use in the ACT.
-The regulation also outlines details of the requirement for certain business to have a food safety supervisor and/or a food safety program and details requirements for businesses required to display kilojoules of standard food items at the point-of-sale.
+One of its functions is to outline details of the requirement for certain businesses to have a food safety supervisor and/or a food safety program.
+It also details requirements for businesses required to display kilojoules of standard food items at the point-of-sale.

 Australia New Zealand Food Standards Code – The Code includes general food standards (e.g. standards for food additives, labelling requirements), compositional requirements, food safety standards, and primary production and processing standards.
 The Code is divided into four chapters:

 - Chapter 1 - General Food Standards includes requirements that apply to most foods e.g. labelling requirements, substances that can be added to food, etc.

 - Chapter 2 - Food Product Standards includes compositional requirements for specific foods e.g. meat, eggs, fish and alcoholic beverages.

 - Chapter 3 - Food Safety Standards includes a range of food safety requirements for example keeping food at the correct temperature and washing hands and keeping equipment and premises clean, etc.

 - Chapter 4 - Primary Production Standards includes primary production and processing standards for foods such as seafood, poultry meat, certain cheeses, wine and dairy products.

 The Australia New Zealand Food Standards Code is a nationally agreed document and is available on the Commonwealth legislation website: www.comlaw.gov.au